Edward O. Wilson Biodiversity Postdoctoral Fellowship 2022 at Harvard University (Stipend of $55,000)

 - the approach and methods to be employed;

 - how existing MCZ collections would be utilized and augmented with new specimens;

 - likely products (publications, etc.) to be completed by the end of the fellowship period.

 - Research budget: Include a simple, one-page budget that itemizes anticipated research and travel costs, not to exceed the fellowship allowance.

 - A curriculum vitae no longer than three pages.

 - Up to five pertinent publications.

 - Three letters of recommendation from non-Harvard scientists.
 Include names and contact information of the three referees with the application.
-The letters will be submitted separately from the application through an online system but are due by the application deadline.
+The letters will be submitted separately from the application through an online system.
+Letters are due within two weeks following the application deadline.
 The application is complete only when all three letters are received.

 - Interview: A subset of applicants may be asked to further discuss their proposals with the selection committee via videoconference.

-For more information, visit Edward O. Wilson Biodiversity Fellowship.
+For more information, visit Edward O. Wilson Fellowship.